-My Homestead Self-Reliance Goals for 2019
+My Homestead Self-Reliance Goals

 I don’t tend to call my goals resolutions, but you can!
 The word resolutions has never helped me get anything done, but the word goals…now that’s the word that helps me stay focused.
 Silly, huh?
 Whatever works, is what I say!
 Here’s my list of goals:

 - Make a new habit of grinding grains/baking bread once per month

 - Cook regularly from the canned and dehydrated foods in my pantry